 In Africa and many third world countries, family planning can be a big challenge.
 Disccusion of sex or sex-related topics openly in this part of the world can be a taboo.
 On the other hand, sex education is not only a normal discourse in the West, it is indeed an important part of the school curriculum.
 Furthermore, women and girls in the Western world have a human right to decide if and when to become pregnant.
 Sadly, statistics have overwhelmingly shown that unwanted pregnancy, infant mortality, and death of women and girls during pregnancy are on an incredibly high scale in Africa and the third world countries where sex-related discourse is culturally restricted.
 The opposite is the case in the West.
-Is it time for Africa to look back and embrace the future and listen to the warning bell of the family planning?
+Is it time for Africa to look back and embrace the future and listen to the warning bell of the family planning and indeed, family Hype in general?

 It is estimated that 80 million unintended pregnancies take place globally; from this frightening figure, 42 million of the unwanted pregnancies end in abortion.
 Worse still, according to the WHO, an estimated 222 million women of reproductive age in developing regions, are not using a modern contraceptive method.
 A significant number of these women actually want to avoid pregnancy.
 While South Asia leads the way amongst the regions with the highest number of women who do not want to become pregnant but are not into family planning, Sub-Saharan Africa follows suit.
 From the cultural and religious beliefs, side effects, resistance from male partners, infrequent sex, many of these vulnerable women and girls do not have access to family planning.